virtkick/http-master/README.md

 ===============

 http-master is designed to run as a front end http service/reverse-proxy with easy setup of proxying logic.
 Your average use case could be having several web applications running on different ports and Apache running on port 8080. http-master allows you to easily define rules which domain should target which server and if no rules match, everything else could go to the Apache server.
-This way you setup your SSL in one way, in http-master and even non-SSL compatible http server can be provided with HTTPS.
+This way you setup your SSL in one place, in http-master and even non-SSL compatible http server can be provided with HTTPS.

 Some of the features:
 * Allow for fast host-based matching and any regexp matching rules.